The African Supplement: Religion, Race, and Corporate Law in Early National America

 Repeated encounters with law produced both victory (against the white Methodist denomination, which was forced to recognize Bethel’s independence) and defeat (against breakaway members from Bethel, who founded another church nearby and who successfully sued Bethel leaders for theft and trespass).
 The resulting plurality belies a unitary “black church,” even as it is evidence of great resilience and creativity.

 Gordon, Sarah Barringer, "The African Supplement: Religion, Race, and Corporate Law in Early National America" (2015).
-Faculty Scholarship.
+All Faculty Scholarship.
 1575.